-Bernard Vrancken showed an early talent for graphics.
+Bernard Vrancken showed an early talent for drawing.
 At age fifteen, he was one of the winners of a contest organized by the Academy of Fine Arts.
-A year later, he created some historical comics for Tintin magazine.
-While studying architecture at Saint-Luc, he took courses by comic artist Eddy Paape at Saint Gilles.
-Afterwards, Vrancken met Stephen Desberg, with whom he started out creating some short stories for A Suivre.
-In 1996 Desberg and Vrancken took on the romantic saga 'Le Sang Noir', followed by the political-financial thriller series 'I.R.$.' in 1999.
+At age 16, he published his first historical comic stories in Tintin magazine.
+While studying architecture at Saint-Luc, he was a pupil of Eddy Paape at the Saint-Gilles Academy.
+He began his longtime association with Stephen Desberg shortly afterwards.

 Vrancken and Desberg made about a dozen short stories for À Suivre, before embarking upon the romantic saga 'Le Sang Noir' for Le Lombard between 1996 and 1998.
 They subsequently started their best-known work, the ongoing political-financial thriller 'I.R.$.' in Lombard's Troisième Vague collection in 1999.
 The duo added the heroic fantasy series 'H.Ell' to their resume in 2013.